-When I was in Asia, my team of 3 were sent out in the mountains to find the Awu unreached people group.
-At this point, our contact only knew they existed but hadn't found their villages.
+When I was in Asia, my team of 3 were sent out into the mountains to find the Awu, an unreached people group.
+At this point, our contact only knew they existed, but hadn't found their villages.

 Equipped with a map that wasn't in our language and whatever we could fit in our backpack, we got on a bus, then a taxi took us as far as it would go before we had to set out on foot.

 After hours of walking through the mountains, we came to a fork in the road, so we prayed which way to go.
-We didn't hear the audible voice of God; however, a chicken did walk past us at the moment.
+We didn't hear the audible voice of God.
+However, a chicken did walk past us at that moment.
 We followed it into the largest village of that people group, the only one with a "school."
 The leader of that school had information about the location of every other Awu village.
 I was the first white person they had ever seen.